OleksandrAAA/block-explorer/README.md

 or (useful for crontab):

 ```
-npm run prestart "pm2" && /path/to/pm2 start ./bin/instance -i 0 --node-args="--stack-size=10000"
+cd /path/to/explorer && /path/to/npm run prestart "pm2" && /path/to/pm2 start ./bin/instance -i 0 -n explorer -p "./tmp/pm2.pid" --node-args="--stack-size=10000"
 ```

-**NOTE:** Use the following cmd to find the install path for PM2:
+**NOTE:** Use the following cmd to find the install path for PM2 (Linux only):

 ```
 which pm2